-The Services Union is committed to making positive and Real Change in Australian workplaces and communities.
+The Services Union is committed to supporting Queensland workers and communities.
 Our members work everyday to build our community and to provide high-quality public and community services.

 Across our industries, our members are frontline staff and managers working in local authorities, the electricity, water, rail, travel, ports and shipping industries, community services, information technology, airlines and the private clerical sector.